OpenRailAssociation/osrd-website/content/docs/reference/design-docs/signaling.fr.md

             # the settings for this signal, as defined in the signaling system manifest
             "settings": ["has_ralen30=true", "Nf=true"],
             # all the ways the signal can be driven
+            # optional: if not present, we determine the drivers automatically
             "drivers": [
                 # the signal can react to a following bal signal
                 {"next_signaling_system": "bal"},